Ll1957436476/CSCAGAN/PROJECT_STATUS.md

 ## 4. Current Status & Next Steps

 **Current Status**: The model architecture is now finalized at v4.1.
+The codebase has undergone significant enhancements to improve its **robustness, stability, and usability**.
+Key updates include:

+*   **Selective CSCA Enabling**: The generator now supports granular control over CSCA module activation per ResNet block via the `--csca_enable_pattern` CLI argument.
+This allows for flexible experimentation and optimization of computational speed.
+*   **Comprehensive Bug Fixes**: Addressed several critical bugs and potential issues across `networks.py` and `cycle_gan_model.py`, including learning rate scheduler behavior, discriminator initialization, and consistent loss calculations.
+*   **Enhanced CLI and Logging**: Improved command-line argument parsing and introduced a detailed startup log for CSCA configuration, providing clear verification of enabled blocks.
+*   **Refined Default Behaviors**: Adjusted default settings for certain GAN components (e.g., `wgan` now defaults to disabled) to align with common research practices while maintaining user configurability.

-The codebase is feature-complete, robust, and highly configurable via an extensive set of command-line arguments.
+The codebase is feature-complete, highly configurable, and more resilient.

 **CRITICAL: Checkpoint Incompatibility**
 > The numerous architectural changes mean that **all previously saved model checkpoints are now incompatible with the updated code.** A full retraining is mandatory.